fishfromsky/TransferEEG/README.md

 # Data Splitting

 This experiment adhered to a more rigorous LOSO concept in its experiments.
 The source participants were subsequently divided into training subjects and validation subjects.
-Training subjects are utilized for model training, whereas validation subjects are employed for hyperparameter tuning; subsequently, the final performance is assessed on target subject.
+Training subjects were utilized for model training, whereas validation subjects were employed for hyperparameter tuning; subsequently, the final performance was assessed on target subject.

 <p align="center">
   <img src="image/data1.png" alt="Image 1" width="45%">